okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 ## Build an API with Spring Boot 2.2

-To get started with [Spring Boot](https://projects.spring.io/spring-boot/) 2.2, head on over to [start.spring.io](https://start.spring.io) and create a new project that uses Java 11 (under more options), Spring Boot version 2.2.0 M2, and dependencies to create a simple API: JPA, H2, Rest Repositories, Lombok, and Web.
+To get started with [Spring Boot](https://projects.spring.io/spring-boot/) 2.2, head on over to [start.spring.io](https://start.spring.io) and create a new project that uses Java 11 (under more options), Spring Boot version 2.2.0 M2, and dependencies to create a secure API: JPA, H2, Rest Repositories, Lombok, Okta, and Web.

 {% img blog/spring-boot-2-angular-8/start.spring.io.png alt:"Spring Initializr" width:"800" %}{: .center-image }